GrizzliesNBANBA DraftNBA West

 Jethro Swain

-Having lived in Oregon, Washington and California, Jethro is well versed in all things west coast sports; none more so than his favorite NBA team, the Portland Trail Blazers.
-Despite the west coast background, he adopted the Houston Texans as his favorite NFL team when he was younger.
+Jethro is has been covering his hometown team, the Portland Trail Blazers, for more than two years now and is an expert on the team and on the NBA.
+Despite his west coast background, he adopted the Houston Texans as his favorite NFL team when he was younger.
 Jethro is the senior editor of The Lead and graduated from the University of Washington with a degree in Journalism.

 Leave a comment